pingswept/me30-website/content/logistics/projects.md

 * Your robot should fit in a circle 45 cm in diameter.
 * Your robot should be less than 30 cm tall.
-* Your robot should be able to (something about the ramp)
+* Your robot should be able to ascend the ramp without falling off the side.
 * You should not touch your robot during its adventures.
 This probably means that your robot should be remote controlled.
 * You should not use an RC car controller.
 This probably means that your robot should be controlled through wifi from a laptop or phone.
 * Your robot cannot fly.
 (We don't have the space to test drones safely, unfortunately.)